lukasschwab/podcast-transcriber/README.md

 # deepgram-acw

-A GCP Cloud Function for automatically transcribing new episodes of a podcast, built for the [Arms Control Wonk Podcast](https://www.armscontrolwonk.com/) in mind.
+A set-it-and-forget-it GCP Cloud Function for transcribing a podcast, built for the [Arms Control Wonk Podcast](https://www.armscontrolwonk.com/) Slack community.

 ## Overview

-[main.py](./main.py) defines a cloud function that
+[main.py](./main.py) defines a Cloud Function that

 1. Waits on an invocation from a Pub/Sub topic;
 2. Fetches a podcast's RSS or Atom feed of episodes;
 3. Selects up to three most recent episodes for which it hasn't already produced transcripts;
-4. Submits those podcast episodes to the [Deepgram](https://deepgram.com/)'s automated speech recognition API for transcription;
+4. Submits those podcast episodes to [Deepgram](https://deepgram.com/)'s automated speech recognition API for transcription;
 5. Writes the Deepgram response and a processed transcript to Google Cloud Storage.

 That cloud function is designed to be invoked on a regular schedule; the [setup instructions](#Setup) below and [Makefile](./Makefile) provide `cron`-like invocations by using Cloud Scheduler to publish to the Pub/Sub topic.